 Visualization is powerful, and helps make things seem more manageable.
 Also, try visualize yourself actually at these colleges.
 Imagine yourself studying on campus and living in a dorm (if that's what you choose to do).
 Notice any feelings that come up while you're doing this.

 Think about what's really, truly important to you right now.
 College applications are high on the priority list, same with your regular homework and studying.
 What are you doing in your free time?
 Is it helping you relax and enjoy your life?
 Or is it adding to your stress?
 It's important that your down time serves you.
 It'll be different for everyone, but some quick ideas might be taking 20-minute naps (great for concentration!), hanging out with your pet, journaling, listening to relaxing music, or exploring a new part of town.

 If the anxiety is so overwhelming that you're having trouble in school, in your relationships, or you've noticed you are irritated by more things than usual- it might be time to see a counselor.
 Counseling gives you time to focus on your life, your thoughts, your feelings and process everything that's happening.
-Let me know if there's anything I can do to help make this time in your life more manageable.
+Schedule an appointment to get started today.